AUCOHL/Documentation/README.md

 [![Cloud V](Resources/logo.png)](https://cloudv.io)
 ## Documentation

-This repository hosts Cloud V's documentation in its wiki.
-If you're looking for help, you came to the right place.
+This repository is intended to host documentation for Cloud V. Well, the resources for it.
+The actual documentation is in the Wiki.